Oil ends higher, as trade deal progress spurs energy demand hopes

 “We had the U.S-China trade deal yesterday - signed and sealed.
 And now you got the U.S.-Mexico trade going through the senate.
 So I think the optimism surrounding the demand is rising exponentially right now,” said Phil Flynn, an analyst at Price Futures Group in Chicago.

-Flynn also cited a report from the Federal Reserve Bank of Philadelphia showing manufacturing activity in the U.S. Mid-Atlantic region rebounded in January to its highest level in eight months.
+The oil benchmark prices were also supported by a report from the Federal Reserve Bank of Philadelphia showing strong manufacturing activity in the U.S. Mid-Atlantic region and as Wall Street stock indexes scaled new records.
+The S&P 500 .SPX touched a record high.

 Price gains were capped earlier as the International Energy Agency (IEA) said it expected oil production to outpace demand for crude from the Organization of the Petroleum Exporting Countries (OPEC), even if members comply fully with a pact with Russia and other non-OPEC allies to curb output..